tPl0ch/puppet-composer/README.md

 #### Installing Packages

 We support the `install` command in addition to `update`.
-The install command will ignore the `packages` parameter and the following example is the equivilent to running `composer install` in the `/vagrant/silex` directory.
+The install command will ignore the `packages` parameter and the following example is the equivalent to running `composer install` in the `/vagrant/silex` directory.

 ```puppet
 composer::exec { 'silex-install':